 BF: “It’s important to consider love in its smallest forms, and not only for its role in romance and marriage.
-In my book Love 2.0 I define love as any moment in which positive emotions are shared between and among people, be it loved ones, friends, co-worker, or even strangers.
-These moments in which positivity resonates interpersonally appear to be especially potent nutrients for growth and wellbeing.”
+In my book Love 2.0, I define love as any moment in which positive emotions are shared between and among people, be it loved ones, friends, co-workers, or even strangers.
+These moments in which positivity resonates interpersonally appear to be especially potent nutrients for growth and well-being.”

 What is loving-kindness meditation (LKM) and what benefits does it have?

 BF: “For more than a decade, my collaborators and I have studied an ancient meditation practice called ‘loving-kindness meditation,’ which we at times abbreviate as ‘LKM.’
 We find that LKM helps people to self-generate more positive emotions in daily life, and these emotions in turn build people’s resources and resilience, even their physical health, all of which improve their long-term well-being.”
 (Note: Dr. Frederickson’s Coursera course and her website PositivityResonance.com provide free guided meditations that you can try out if you wish.)

 BF: “Our research reveals that one way that resilience is acquired is through daily experiences of positive emotions.
 Those among us who are more resilient experience more day-to-day positive emotions, and use these feelings to deal with the adversity and hassles we all face.
 In addition, this steady diet of positive emotions over time nourishes gains in resilience.”

 What does it mean to prioritize happiness?
 (How can we increase positive emotions in our lives?)

 BF: “Everyone is busy these days, so much so that we can become too focused on our “to do” list.
 Prioritizing positivity means also having a “to feel” list and scheduling time for activities that you know to be reliable elicitors of your own positive emotions.
 For me it’s spending time with a friend, walking in nature, or creating a new recipe.”